PostgreSQL Performance Tuning: Optimize Your Database Server

 random_page_cost

-This parameter gives the PostgreSQL optimizer a hint about the cost of reading a random page from disk, allowing it to make decisions about when to use index scans vs. sequential scans.
+This parameter gives the PostgreSQL optimizer a hint about the cost of reading a random page from disk, allowing it to decide when to use index scans vs. sequential scans.
 If using SSD disks, the recommended value is 1.1.
 For spinning disks, the default value is often adequate.
 This parameter should be set globally and per tablespace.
-(If you have a tablespace containing historical data on a tape drive, you might want to set this very high to discourage random access; a sequential scan and a filter will likely be faster than using an index.)
+If you have a tablespace containing historical data on a tape drive, you might want to set this very high to discourage random access; a sequential scan and a filter will likely be faster than using an index.

 effective_cache_size

-This should be set to the smaller value of either 0.75* total ram amount, "or the sum of buff/cache, free ram and shared buffers in the output of free command", and is used to give PostgreSQL a hint about how much total cache space is available to it.
-Note that this refers to caches in main memory, not CPU cache.
+This should be set to the smaller value of either 0.75* total RAM amount, or the sum of buff/cache, free RAM, and shared buffers in the output of free command, and is used to give PostgreSQL a hint about how much total cache space is available.
+This refers to caches in main memory, not CPU cache.

 postgres free command